Wellington Master's by Thesis Scholarship

 - One academic reference (to be requested via the online application)

-All offers for Wellington Master's Scholarships will be made in late December of the year of application.
+All offers for Wellington Master's by Thesis Scholarships, will be made in late December of the year of application.

 Regulations and conditions

 1) The Scholar shall be enrolled in a full-time postgraduate programme and shall abide by the statutes, policies and procedures of Te Herenga Waka - Victoria University of Wellington (the University).

 2) Recipients are required to accept their offer of scholarship within four weeks of the offer after which the scholarship offer will lapse.
 All offers are conditional upon the recipient being enrolled by the latest at the start of Trimester 2 the following year in a Master's degree by thesis.
 If a student has already been enrolled for a Master's degree by thesis more than three months at the time when the offer of a scholarship is made, the maximum length of tenure of the scholarship will be reduced at the discretion on the University Research Scholarships Committee.

 2) The Scholar will be expected to work full time on the research (and, where required by the regulations for the qualification, the accompanying coursework) that is required to complete the qualification (please note that for the terms of this contract full time is considered to be at least 35 hours per week).